BMW-InnovationLab/BMW-YOLOv4-Inference-API-CPU/README.md

 ```
 http://<machine_IP>:<docker_host_port>/docs
 ```
 The 'predict_batch' endpoint is not shown on swagger.
+The list of files input is not yet supported.

 **P.S: If you are using custom endpoints like /load, /detect, and /get_labels, you should always use the /load endpoint first and then use /detect or /get_labels**